Table of Contents

 Conclusion

 Choosing the right metric comes easily when you understand the design of your Kubernetes cluster and the nature of the services it runs.
-The four golden signals are helpful for designing an observable system.
-However, to use the full power of Prometheus, you need to extend it from using basic metrics to other advanced features like the AlertManager, and then integrate data and alerts into a Grafana dashboard.
-To check out more about how to use AlertManager, check out our article on the top 5 AlertManager gotchas.
+The four golden signals help design an observable system.
+However, to use the full power of Prometheus, you need to extend it from basic metrics to other advanced features like the AlertManager and then integrate data and alerts into a Grafana dashboard.
+To learn more about how to use AlertManager, check out our article on the top 5 AlertManager gotchas.
 Also, sign up for the MetricFire free trial and experiment with querying and alerting on your Hosted Graphite metrics today.